 If you want a bit of kick to your beans, add some roasted jalapenos or a couple dashes of hot sauce.
 I cooked mine on a rack beneath some Tasso ham, which has a heavy dose of cayenne on it.
 All that spicy goodness dripped down into the beans giving them a really great kick.
 I made sure that the beans got hot enough that I didn’t have to worry if the ham drippings were fully cooked or not.

-- 2 (28 ounce) cans Bush's Original Baked Beans
+- 2 28 ounce baked beans I used Bush's Original Baked Beans

 - 2 tablespoons ketchup